Psychoanalysis: Traditional setting

-Psychoanalysts place large emphasis on experiences of early childhood, and try to overcome infantile amnesia.
-In traditional Freudian setting, the patient lies on a couch, and the analyst sits just behind or somehow out of sight.
-The patient should express all his thoughts, all secrets and dreams, including free associations and fantasies.
-In addition to its task of strengthening the ego with its ability to think dialectical – Freud's primacy of the intellect –, therapy also aims to induce transference.
-The patient thus projects onto the analyst the parental figures internalized in his superego during early childhood.
-As he once did as a baby and little child, he experiences again the feelings of helpless dependence, all the futile longing for love, anger, rage and urge for revenge on the failing parents, but now with the possibility of processing these contents that have shaped his persona.
+Psychoanalysts emphasize the importance of early childhood experience and try to overcome infantile amnesia.
+In a traditional Freudian setting, the patient lies on a couch, and the analyst sits just behind and out of sight.
+The patient is invited to express all their thoughts, feelings, and fantasies without censorship (free association).
+In addition to its task of strengthening the ego with its ability to think dialectically – Freud's primacy of the intellect – therapy also aims to induce transference.
+The patient often projects onto the analyst the parental figures internalized in his superego during early childhood.
+As he once did as a baby and child, he experiences again the feelings of helpless dependence, all the futile longing for love, anger, rage and urge for revenge on the failing parents but now with the possibility of processing these contents that have shaped his persona.

-The term countertransference means that the analyst himself projects such content onto his patient; then he has an own open problem and has to go to his own analyst if he is not yet able to help himself due to inexperience.
+The term countertransference refers to the analyst's projection onto their patient.
+This poses a potential problem for the analyst if it remains unrecognized.
+When recognized and understood, countertransference can also be an important source of information about what is going on in the analytic process.

 From the sum of what is shown and communicated, the analyst deduces unconscious conflicts with imposed traumas that are causing the patient's symptoms, his persona and character problems, and works out a diagnosis.
-This explanation of the origin of loss of mental health and the analytical processes as a whole confronts the patients ego with the pathological defence mechanisms, makes him aware of them as well as the instinctive contents of the id that have been repressed by them, and thus helps him to better understand himself and the world in which he lives, was born and educated – according to Freud, the indispensable prerequisite for any consciously sought change in behavior that has therapeutically beneficial effects on interpersonal relationships.
+This explanation of the origin of loss of mental health and the analytical processes as a whole confronts the patients ego with the pathological defense mechanisms, makes him aware of them as well as the instinctive contents of the id that have been repressed by them, and thus helps him to better understand himself and the world in which he lives and was raised – according to Freud, the indispensable prerequisite for any consciously sought change in behavior that has therapeutically beneficial effects on interpersonal relationships.

-Freud recognized during his pre-psychoanalytic research that hypnosis does not contribute to patients' understanding of the causes of their disorders and has therefore proven ineffective.
+Freud initially explored hypnosis as a therapeutic approach during his pre-psychoanalytic research but ultimately abandoned this in favor of free association.